Felon in Possession of a Firearm in San Diego

 People convicted of a felony offense in any state, government, or country.

 Juveniles who have been prosecuted as adults.

-People convicted under federal law whose state law equivalent conviction results in felony punishment.
+People convicted under federal criminal defense whose state law equivalent conviction results in felony punishment.

 People convicted under federal law who were sentenced to a federal correction facility for more than 30 days and/or received a fine of more than $1,000.

 Under Penal Code section 29800 there are two ways to exercise possession of a firearm: